apache/hudi/rfc/rfc-63/rfc-63.md

 `index_name` - Required, should be validated by parser.
 The name will be used for the partition name in MT.

-`index_type` - Optional, `column_stats` if none provided and there are no functions and expressions in the command.
-Valid options could be BITMAP, COLUMN_STATS, LUCENE, etc. If `index_type` is not provided, and there are functions or expressions in the command then a functional index using column stats will be created.
+`index_type` - Optional, `column_stats` (default) if omitted and there are no functions and expressions in the command.
+Valid options could be BLOOM_FILTER, RECORD_INDEX, BITMAP, COLUMN_STATS, LUCENE, etc. If `index_type` is not provided, and there are functions or expressions in the command then a functional index using column stats will be created.

 `expression` - simple scalar expressions or sql functions.